Did you know that sharing Less can help you out in dozens of ways? Because there is something to be said for mystery.

 Yet, inevitably, people would do just that – they would volunteer all sorts of stuff.
 The vast majority of it was completely harmless.
 However, every now and then, it opened up different things, and drew others into question.
 Or it got the whole thing onto some wacky tangent and it then became hard to throw a lasso over the proceedings and get them back to the matter at hand.

-And a deposition, once, which was going to take maybe 45 minutes took the better part of a week as a witness and opposing counsel kept feeding one another more digressions – even after I repeatedly told the witness to just stick with getting the actual questions answered and nothing more.
+And a deposition, once, which was going to take maybe 45 minutes took the better part of a week as a witness and opposing counsel kept feeding one another more digressions – even after I repeatedly told the witness to just stick with answering the actual questions and nothing more.
 This tactic, by the way, did not, ultimately, harm my client or help the opponent.
 All it did was make the matter stretch out that much longer.
-And, I am sure, it nicely increased my opponent’s bill (I was salaried – a deposition could take three years and I would not be paid any extra.
+And, I am sure, it nicely increased my opponent’s bill (I was on salary – a deposition could take three years and I would not make any extra money.
 Dang, there I go again, oversharing!).

 Wiping Away Shame

 Some sharing, particularly in the face of things that have been taboo for too long, seems to be, to me, to be a very good thing.
 Take, for example, the physical demands and changes that go along with weight loss.
 In the interests of full disclosure, this is a subject rather near and dear to my heart.
 So I put it out there – the fact that stretch marks don’t really go away and what post-weight loss plastic surgery is really like and how sometimes, no matter how much you want to convince yourself otherwise, the oatmeal just does not taste one bit like fried chicken.

 I think that this kind of oversharing can have a true benefit.
 Give hope, or at least some amusement and information.
 And trample away shame until it’s gone.